 What do we do when we find somewhere we like?

 When you find a place you like, let us know and we’ll reserve it for you.
-Everyone in your group will need to pay an application fee of £50.00 per person, which is non refundable.
+It's free to reserve a property and we don't charge an application fee!

 For more details see our Tenancy Fee's Information.

 What is included in a student property?

 All our student properties are inclusive of bills – water, gas, electric, TV license and internet.
 Utilities are subject to a fair usage policy as detailed in the Tenancy Agreement.

 They are fully furnished and will usually include: